Just-Insane/helm-vault/README.md

 # How to Get Help

-If you need help or have questions, please open an issue with the question label.
+If you need help or have questions, please open a new discussion Q&A section.

 # Contributing